RE NZ Government & Police

 - If they do arrange to inspect your security, at another time, and at a time that suits you’, make sure you have removed your firearms.
 They can only inspect your security by law.

-- Make sure you record that visit too and have someone else with you.
+- Make sure you record that visit too and have someone else with you if you feel it necessary.

 - Do NOT be bullied into saying more than you are legally required to do.
 They will threaten you with loss of license etc Ignore that as you would with any bully.
 Respond with, ‘Are you threatening me?’
 Remember you are recording this.